rconjoe/udd-practice-problems/README.md

 ![Underdog Devs](/underdogdevs-01.png)

+⚠️ I'm looking for people to help me do a few things here:
+  1. Add branches to support as many languages as possible
+  2. Add a Wiki section with solutions and explanations of requisite concepts
+  3. Add a special README with links to good resources
+  4. Make this a generally awesome resource for Underdogs

+PR's are open, there is also a discussion board, and I will follow up on any feature reqs.
 ## Cohort Practice Repo
 This is a repo containing the questions for [Underdog Devs](https://underdogdevs.org) cohort practice organized in an easy-to-practice format, with answers on a separate branch.